python/typing/docs/spec/annotations.rst

 be evaluated.

-Moreover, the expression should be parseable as a valid type hint, i.e., it is constrained by the rules from the section on :ref:`valid-types`.
+Moreover, the expression should be parseable as a valid type hint, i.e., it is constrained by the rules from :ref:`the expression grammar <expression-grammar>`.

 If a triple quote is used, the string should be parsed as though it is implicitly surrounded by parentheses.
 This allows newline characters to be